 For DIY work around the house, basic work with electronics and for the amateur auto mechanic, it is nevertheless amazing to find a feature like auto-ranging in a product this affordable.
 After all, having to turn the dial to get the correct range is something that is especially useful for less experienced users.
 Many users tend to overlook this, hence causing them to get an incorrect reading.

-Designed to safely and accurately troubleshoot a variety of automotive and household electrical problems
+UL certified product designed to safely and accurately troubleshoot a variety of automotive and household electrical problems

 Auto-ranging scales eliminate the need to dial in the correct range when making electronic measurements